tnat1031/pandoc_resume/markdown/resume.md

     * Lead bioinformatics efforts to help ImmuneID maximally leverage its data across screening, target validation, and immunology

-    * Build data processing pipelines and data storage infrastructure
+    * Manage small team of data scientists, data engineers, and third party software development

-    * Develop QC metrics and visualization tools for high-throughput screening data
+    * Build HTS data processing pipelines and data storage infrastructure

-    * Author code libraries in R and Python, pipelines in Nextflow, infrastructure on AWS
+    * Develop QC metrics and data visualization tools for HTS data

-    * Design and implement LIMS database and associated ETL processes to synchronize mulitple disparate data stores
+    * Author code libraries in R and Python, pipelines in Nextflow, infrastructure and budget on AWS

-    * Oversaw development of LIMS fron-end applications by a third party software development firm
+    * Design and implement LIMS database, inculding front-end using R Shiny, and associated ETL processes to synchronize mulitple disparate data stores

 2012-2021